elm-guides/elm-for-js/Scope.md

 ```

 These two lines of JS do subtly different things, thanks to hoisting, and in both cases the definition of `add` is
-mutable..
+mutable.
 In some ways, the following two snippets of Elm code also preserve the distinction between declaring a named
 function, and assigning an anonymous function to a named variable.
 However, they behave identically.

 ```elm